-We provide the following operational guidelines for law enforcement officials seeking information from Lime B.V. and its subsidiaries.
-We may change these guidelines without notice.
-Law enforcement officials inside the United States should consult Lime Guidelines for Law Enforcement Authorities - US.
+You should ensure the request is directed to the Lime entity responsible for the user data being requested.
+Law enforcement officials seeking information on users in the United States should consult Lime Guidelines for Law Enforcement Authorities - US.
 Private parties, including civil litigants and criminal defendants, should consult our Guidelines for Third Party Data Requests.

-Upon receipt of a formal written request by email to email@example.com, we will work to preserve records in connection with official criminal investigations for 90 days.
-Law enforcement may extend a preservation request, once, for an additional 90 days.
-We do not maintain preserved materials unless we receive an extension request or legal process.
+Upon receipt of a formal written request from law enforcement officials, we will work to preserve records in connection with official criminal investigations for 90 days.
+Law enforcement may request to extend a preservation request, once, for an additional 90 days.
+We do not disclose preserved materials unless we receive legal process as described below.

-We will provide responsive records in accordance with our terms, policies, and applicable law.
-Some general principles are set forth here, but may not apply in every case.
+We will carefully review, validate and only provide responsive records to law enforcement in accordance with our terms, policies, and applicable law.
+Some general principles are set out here, but may not apply in every case.

-Lime B.V. reserves the right to decline to exercise its discretion to produce requested information even if each of the above threshold conditions are met and require the submission of an MLAT or Letter Rogatory request.
-Circumstances under which Lime B.V. will refuse to honor requests include, but are not limited to: if the request is inconsistent with international human rights laws or standards or the rule of law, or is being made to facilitate a prosecution that is political in nature or relates to the target’s race, religion, national origin, disability, sexual orientation, sex, marital status, gender identity, age, or any other characteristic protected under Dutch law.
+Lime B.V. reserves the right to decline to exercise its discretion to produce the requested information even if each of the above conditions are met and may require receipt of a binding request via MLAT or Letter Rogatory, as applicable..
+Circumstances under which Lime B.V. will refuse to honor requests include, but are not limited to: if the request is overly broad or vague or is inconsistent with international human rights laws or standards or the rule of law, or is being made to facilitate a prosecution that is political in nature or relates to the target’s race, religion, national origin, disability, sexual orientation, sex, marital status, gender identity, age, or any other characteristic protected under Dutch law.

-We have a process for evaluating requests on an emergency or exigent basis where there is an emergency or exigency that involves protecting a rider, a Juicer, or third party who has been physically harmed or stopping illegal activity that poses an immediate threat of physical harm, or in cases of verifiable time-sensitive investigations.
+We will consider requests for disclosure of information without delay where there is an emergency or exigency that involves protecting an interest which is essential for the life of a rider, a Juicer, or any third party or stopping activity that poses an immediate threat of death or serious physical harm to any person.
 Requestors must submit an Emergency Request through the Law Enforcement Portal at https://lime.mailroom.sago.ai/intake-form.
-We require a description of the nature of the emergency or urgency, including details about the nature of the alleged actual or threatened physical harm or exigency, and we review these requests on a case-by-case basis.
-We may provide responsive information when we have a good faith belief that doing so may protect riders, Juicers, others, Lime, or otherwise assist with an exigent investigation.
-Once the emergency or exigency has passed, we require law enforcement to follow up with the appropriate legal process and we may require law enforcement to obtain appropriate legal process for any initial or additional disclosure.
-To facilitate our review, law enforcement should provide as much detail about the incident or emergency as possible.
+Law enforcement officials should provide a description of the nature of the emergency, including details about the nature of the alleged actual or threatened serious physical harm or risk of death, and we review these requests on a case-by-case basis.
+Once the emergency or exigency has passed, we may require law enforcement to follow up with the appropriate legal process and to obtain appropriate legal process for any additional disclosure.
+To facilitate our expedited review, law enforcement should provide as much detail about the incident or emergency as possible.

 Authorized law enforcement using an official government domain may send legal process to email@example.com.
 We accept courtesy copies through firstname.lastname@example.org as a convenience but reserve all rights and objections, such as for lack of jurisdiction or improper service.
-Law enforcement should take into account applicable privacy and data protection requirements, such as proportionality and subsidiarity, and at a minimum include in their request:
+Law enforcement should take into account applicable privacy and data protection requirements and at a minimum include in their request: